Azure-Samples/active-directory-xamarin-native-v2/2-With-broker/README.md

 You can get a Microsoft Account for free by choosing the Sign up option while visiting [https://www.microsoft.com/en-us/outlook-com/](https://www.microsoft.com/en-us/outlook-com/).
 You can get an Office365 office subscription, which will give you an Azure AD account, at [https://products.office.com/en-us/try](https://products.office.com/en-us/try).

+NOTE: If you want to run tha android broker scenario, steps 2-4 below are not optional because you will need to create an app inorder to properly configure the android broker redirect URI.

 ### Step 1:  Clone or download this repository

 From your shell or command line: